ideawu/ssdb-docs/src/commands/index.md

 		<span class="command">
 			zavg
 			<span class="args">
-				name start end
+				name score_start score_end
 			</span>
 		</span>
-		<span class="summary">Returns the average of elements of the sorted set stored at the specified key.</span>
+		<span class="summary">Returns the average of elements of the sorted set stored at the specified key which have scores in the range [score_start,score_end].</span>
 		</a>
 	</li>
 	<li data-group="string" data-name="zremrangebyrank">